BJReplay/self-hosted-simplelogin/README.md

 HTTP Strict Transport Security is an extra step you can take to protect your web app from certain man-in-the-middle attacks.
 It does this by specifying an amount of time (usually a really long one) for which you should only accept HTTPS connections, not HTTP ones.

-This repository already enables HSTS, thanks to the following line to the `server` block of the Nginx configuration file:
+This repository already enables HSTS, thanks to the following Caddy configuration file:

 ```
-add_header Strict-Transport-Security "max-age: 31536000; includeSubDomains" always;
+(hsts) {
+  header Strict-Transport-Security max-age=63072000
+}

+TODO  {
+  import hsts
+  ...
+}

 ```

-(The `max-age` is the time in seconds to not permit a HTTP connection, in this case it's one year.)
+(The `max-age` is the time in seconds to not permit a HTTP connection, in this case it's two years.)

 ### CAA